 Financial disclosure hearing

 If the defendant does not pay you, you can file a Motion for Financial Disclosure.
 VRSCP 7.
 There is a filing fee, but you can file a fee waiver request.
-Use this form.
+Use this fee waiver form.
 You should send a copy of the motion, along with a copy of the Certificate of Service, to the defendant.

 Once you file this motion, the clerk sets a time and sends the defendant a notice of hearing and a financial disclosure form.
 At the hearing, the judge can order the defendant to pay, or order the defendant to make payments according to a payment plan.
 Or, if the defendant has a very low income, the judge may not be able to order a payment at all because the defendant’s income is exempt from collection.
 VRSCP 7.